You Got Nothing I Want

 Producer Opitz said, "Musically, 'You Got Nothing I Want' was inspired by the Rolling Stones' 'Start Me Up'.
-The Stones Tattoo You was Australia's number one album when we entered the studio and Mossy would tune up by playing the riff.
-I'm sure if you put the start of 'Start Me Up' at the start of 'You Got Nothing I Want' it would work perfectly."
+The Stones' 'Tattoo You' was Australia's number one album when we entered the studio and Mossy would tune up by playing the riff.
+I'm sure if you put the start of 'Start Me Up' at the start of 'You Got Nothing I Want', it would work perfectly."

 A video clip was made for the song.
 Directed by Peter Cox, who had previously directed the "Cheap Wine" video, it featured the band miming in the wooden-floored Paddington Town Hall.

 On the 2007 tribute album Standing on the Outside: The Songs of Cold Chisel, "You Got Nothing I Want" was covered by Alex Lloyd.

 Reception

-Allmusic describes Barnes' vocals as sounding like, "a buzz saw blade that's flown loose and ripped through a bunch of parked cars.
+Allmusic described Barnes' vocals as sounding like, "a buzz saw blade that's flown loose and ripped through a bunch of parked cars.
 The boys come crashing in through the window like a bunch of rowdies with hell-raising on their minds, cranking out the guitar rock rottweiler."

-Rip It up describes the song as, "a crunching rocker, and one wonders why he's contributed so few songs to their repertoire".
+New Zealand music magazine Rip It up described the song as, "a crunching rocker, and one wonders why he's contributed so few songs to their repertoire".

 Andrew McMillan wrote in RAM, the song was, "complete with single camera clip and appropriately brutal delivery.
 Without compromising their own concept of a rock'n'roll band, they spat at the acknowledged life-support system with defiance."